Mahadevkempe/SQL_Projects/Product_Sales/README.md

 Insight:

-➡️ Free shipping performs best,
+➡️ Free shipping performs best.

 ➡️ Promotions drive revenue but may increase returns.

 ➡️ Promotions should be optimized, not blindly increased.
+# 5. Customer Type Analysis

+ -Retail: ₹2.19M,

+ -Wholesale: ₹2.18M,

+Insight:

+➡️ Both segments contribute almost equally.
+➡️ Opportunity to design separate strategies for each.

+# 6. Salesperson Performance

+ -Top performers:

+ -Bob – ₹796K,

+ -Alice – ₹786K,

+Insight:

+➡️ Performance difference is not huge.
+➡️ Can use top performers as benchmarks.